ferdium/ferdium-server/docker/README.md

 ```

 ## License
-Ferdi-server-docker and ferdi-server are licensed under the MIT License.
+Ferdi-server-docker and Ferdi-server are licensed under the MIT License.